LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

   * C++ compiler with C++14 support at a minimum
-  * CMake with a minimum required version of 3.14 for CPU-only and CUDA builds, and a minimum version of 3.21 when building with HIP support.
+  * CMake with a minimum required version of 3.14 for CPU-only and CUDA builds, and a minimum version of 3.21 when building with HIP support
   * Fortran Compiler (optional)

 Supported Compilers